Statutory sick pay

 Statutory sick pay (SSP) is a United Kingdom social security benefit.
-It is paid by an employer to all employees who are off work because of sickness for longer than 3 consecutive workdays (or 3 non-consecutive workdays falling within an 8-week period) but less than 28 weeks and who normally pay National Insurance contributions (NICs), often referred to as earning above the Lower Earnings Limit (LEL).
+It is paid by an employer to all employees who are off work because of sickness at any length as of the Employment Rights Act 2025 (previously it was after 3 consecutive days), but less than 28 weeks and who normally pay National Insurance contributions (NICs), often referred to as earning above the Lower Earnings Limit (LEL).
 Days on which the employee would normally have worked are referred to as qualifying days; the first three of these, known as waiting days, are unpaid unless the employee has qualified for SSP within the previous 8 weeks and this included waiting days.
 Section 151 of the Social Security Contributions and Benefits Act 1992 requires employers to make payments. and, between 13 March 2020 and 25 March 2022, SSP was also paid from the first qualifying day if the employee was self isolating on medical advice relating to COVID-19.
 SSP is £116.75 per week for 2024/25.
 SSP is not paid to a number of categories of employees, including: